 “Contents Panda signed a world sales rights agreement with Little Big Pictures as of January 24, 2019 and have been executing our duties for over a year.
 We have made the record of pre-sales in over 30 countries, and was looking at concluding agreements with (distributors in a further) 70 countries.
 Furthermore, we successfully launched ‘Time to Hunt’ worldwide at the Berlinale,” Content Panda said in its statement.
 “It would have been possible for Littlebig Pictures to discuss such a decision in advance, and come up with an alternative solution, such as dividing the theatrical release and streaming territories, or finding the best timing for worldwide release.
 This is a serious issue that can lead to international disputes, since it ignores the legitimate rights secured by global film companies.”

-Little Big Pictures had a ready reply.
-“We have been in touch with Contents Panda to ask for co-operation for the past two weeks.
+Little Big Pictures said: “We have been in touch with Contents Panda to ask for co-operation for the past two weeks.
 We were going to offer them the maximum compensation that is affordable from our end, and asked Contents Panda to convey the same message to the film’s foreign buyers.
 (Contents Panda) however, kept refusing to compromise and we had no other way than to unilaterally notify expiration of the contract.
 For a sales agency it might be a small loss, but for us it is a matter of life and death,” Kwon Ji-won, head of Little Big Pictures told Variety by email.
 “We hope to reach a peaceful settlement but in case that isn’t possible, we cannot but go to law.
 If we’re sued, we also plan to take legal action.”

 Sonia Kil in Seoul also contributed to this report.